Increase Access, Unlock Potential

 Our Services

+IHETAC New York is funded in part by the Golisano Foundation.
 The Golisano Foundation is one of the nation’s largest foundations dedicated to supporting programs for people with intellectual disabilities.
 IHETAC is grateful for its generous support, which will advance our mission to expand and strengthen inclusive higher education programs across New York State.

 Outcomes

-INCLUSIVE COLLEGE PROGRAMS LEAD TO:
+ATTENDING AN INCLUSIVE COLLEGE PROGRAM LEADS TO:

 Meaningful work experience, higher wages and continued employment

-Students who participated in these programs on average earned 73% higher income than those who received only vocational rehabilitation services.
+Students who participated in these programs, on average, earned 73% higher income than those who received only vocational rehabilitation services.

 more successful independent living outcomes

-39% of graduates rented an apartment or home and an additional 4% owned a home two-years after graduation.
+39% of graduates rented an apartment or home and an additional 4% owned a home two years after graduation.

 Increased community integration